ogghead/spin-trigger-kinesis/README.md

 ## Writing kinesis components

-There is no SDK for kinesis guest components.
+There is no SDK for kinesis guest components except for Rust.
 Use the `kinesis.wit` file to generate a trigger binding for your language.
 Your Wasm component must _export_ the `handle-batch-records` function.
 See `guest/src/lib.rs`  for how to do this in Rust.

 **Note:** In the current WIT, a record directly matches [the AWS Kinesis record shape](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_Record.html).
 This contains the content of the record encoded as binary.
 Feedback is welcome on this design decision.